 10. You can get all of these benefits without spending a fortune

 Building a website isn’t just easier than it used to be; it’s also more affordable.
-If you’re willing to follow a simple, non-technical DIY approach, you can build a website for as little as $70 per year.
+If you’re willing to follow a simple, non-technical DIY approach, you can build a website for under $100/year.

 WordPress, which again is the most popular way to build a website, is 100% free for the core software.
 If you add a free WordPress theme like Neve or Hestia and cheap website hosting, you can be up and running at a very low cost.

 So, do I need a website for my business?
 The final verdict

 Hopefully, by now you’ve realized that the question isn’t “do I need a website for my business”, but “can I afford to not have a website in the digital era”.
 And the answer, if you want to continue thriving in the long term, is no. More and more, even staying afloat without a business website is impossible.
 Your customers are online, your competitors are online, and if you’re not there to intervene, your competitors and your customers will connect, leaving you in the lurch.

 If you’re ready to get started, check out our recommendation of great website builders for small businesses, or our simple, step-by-step tutorial on how to make a website with WordPress.
 Again, WordPress is the most popular way to build a website – it powers over one-third of all the websites on the Internet.
 It’s also affordable and accessible to non-technical users, which is a big part of why it’s so popular.

 Finally, if you have any questions about launching a website for your small business, ask away in the comments section below!

 Follow the simple steps in our 4-part mini series

 and reduce your loading times by 50-80%. 🚀

 * This post contains affiliate links, which means that if you click on one of the product links and then purchase the product, we’ll receive a commission.
 No worries though, you’ll still pay the standard amount so there’s no cost on your part.